Adroiti/docs-for-code-review-tools/checkstyle-EmptyBlock.md

 Checks for empty blocks.
 This check does not validate sequential blocks.

 Sequential blocks won't be checked.
-Also, no violations for fallthrough:
+Also, no violations for fall through:

                 switch (a) {